Tattoo Sizing Guide

 - A small tattoo, which is anything between 2 square inches and 4 square inches, can cost you between $50 and $250.

-- Medium tattoos, which are between 4 square inches and d6 square inches, usually cost between $150 and $450
+- Medium tattoos, which are between 4 and 6 square inches, usually cost between $150 and $450

-Additionally, remember when considering your tattoo’s cost, it is common courtesy to tip your artist 20%.
+Additionally, remember when pondering your tattoo’s cost, it is common courtesy to tip your artist 20%.

 Saving any amount of money on a tattoo is not worth the possibility that you do not like the finished product.
 Loving every aspect of your tattoo is critical when adding permanent ink onto your body.